Choosing a generative AI service - Choosing a generative AI service

 Tool use (function calling) gives a model access to tools that can help it generate responses for messages that you send to the model.
 For example, you might have a chat application that lets users find out the most popular song played on a radio station.
 To answer a request for the most popular song, a model needs a tool that can query and return the song information.

-Amazon Bedrock Studio
+Amazon Bedrock IDE

 Prompt management